heydido/MLProjectTemplate/README.md

 ```
 |── .dvc                                <- dvc cache, config, remote info
 |── .github                             <- ci/cd workflows
-|── artifacts                           <- o/p of pipelines that are needed for execution of next pipelines
+|── artifacts                           <- o/p of pipe that are needed for execution of next pipeline
 |── config                              <- configurations for all the components of the project
 |── docs                                <- documentation of the project src code
 |── logs                                <- log file generated while running the component/s